jamesfoxdev/DiscordSweep/README.md

   -h, --help         show this help message and exit -c CAP, --cap CAP  Cap the amount of messages deleted to a server
 ```

+## Roadmap
+- Add support for Discord PM deletion
+- More complex filters such as date/time

+## License
+MIT